 Rapid Software Testing Applied (RSTA), available in classroom or online format, focuses on Rapid Software Testing in practice.
 Instead of explaining every part of the methodology to you, we focus on a particular product.
 We survey it, analyze it, perform tests and report bugs.
 The instructor reviews the work with a practical eye and provides coaching throughout the experience.
 Testers practice notetaking, product analysis, risk analysis, bug reporting and test reporting.

-This is a three-day class.
+This is a three-day class when taught online.
 We can also do it as a two-day follow-on to Rapid Software Testing Explored.
-In the three-day classroom version of RSTA a minimum of six hours are dedicated to hands-on test sessions.
+In the two-day classroom version of RSTA a minimum of six hours are dedicated to hands-on test sessions.

 A second goal of this class is to help you recognize, by your own experiences, when testing should be a matter of deep investigation, rather than mere repetitious fact checking and shallow demonstration.

 - If you are new to testing, then come experience it for the first time in a supervised, friendly environment.
 We teach in plain English.
-You will not be overwhelmed by unfamiliar vocabulary.
+You may hear some unfamiliar vocabulary, but you will not be overwhelmed by it.

 - If you are a developer who does some testing, you will learn how your deep knowledge of product internals may help you or hinder you.
 You will also benefit from seeing how less technical people approach the same testing situations and find different bugs.